 A COOL STORY

-Through his work, he realized that clothing was one major culprit.
+Through his work, he realized that clothing was one major culprit of his discomfort.
 Textiles are thermal insulators.
 Their absence is what cools the body.
 The coolest fabrics on the market are gossamer thin and dotted with holes to maximize airflow.
-But there's a limit!
+But there's a limit to how thin and porous a fabric can be!

-After countless hours of prototyping with thermoelectric modules, a soft robotic jacket, and even a motorcycle jacket with an air conditioner; he landed on what he thinks is the most efficient way of cooling the body.
+After countless hours of prototyping; he landed on what he thinks is the most efficient way of cooling the body.
 Inspired by the way we cool computers and engines, he developed a material specially designed to cool the human skin by acting as a heat sink.

-Worn by Olympic and Ironman champions, our Omius headgear is the first step in applying this new technology.
-More applications are on their way, as part of our mission to help humans adapt to an increasingly warmer planet.
+Worn by Olympic and Ironman champions and recognized as a "Best Invention of 2024" by Time Magazine, our headgear is the first step in applying this first-of-its-kind technology.
+More applications are on their way, as part of our mission to help people adapt to an increasingly warmer planet.